 Design and mock-up of public facing marketplace

 Open IRIS currently requires a login in order to know what types of resources the person has access to seeing.
 However, resources can be registered that are also classified as “public”, so these will be allowed to be visible by all users without requiring a login.
 The design of the public facing portal is currently being done with feedback from the Open Access Research Infrastructure (OARI) from the University of Leiden.
-As well as with input from “equipment.data” web site ran by JSIC in the UK.
+As well as with input from “equipment.data” web site ran by JISC in the UK.
 EGI requirements will be also taken into account; a lot of knowledge can be gained from the AppDB project.

 Development of public facing marketplace

-The mockups are being designed for one central portal and customizable individual portals as desired.
+The mockups are being designed for one central portal and customizable for individual portals as desired.
 The public portals are expected to use adaptive design principles for running on standard web browsers as well as mobile devices.

 Define technical integration of AppDB, GOCDB, and e-grant